The power of visual communication

 Reading time: about 7 min

-In business we tend to rely on email, instant messaging, and long explanatory text-based documents to describe ideas, information, and processes.
+In business, we tend to rely on email, instant messaging, and long text-based documents to describe ideas, information, and processes.
 Think about it—how often do you assign projects, describe projects, or make requests of colleagues in writing?
 If you answered “often,” you’re in a prime position to boost your team’s productivity.

-Learn how to leverage the benefits of visuals on your team with simple visual communication.
+In this article, you will learn how to leverage the benefits of visuals on your team with simple visual communication.

-Improve your team’s ability to synthesize information by 36%
+Improve your team’s ability to synthesize information

 In the study Effects of Text Illustrations: A Review of Research, researchers W. Howard Levie and Richard Lentz aggregated the results of 55 studies to determine if visuals associated with text boost positive outcomes such as learning and comprehension.
 Overall, visuals that supported the text were beneficial in 98% of all of the studies and, on average, improved information synthesis by 36%.